MicrosoftDocs/PowerShell-Docs/wmf/productincompat.md

 - System Center 2012 Virtual Machine Manager
 - System Center 2012 R2 Service Management Automation

-**Servers that are running the following applications can now run WMF 5.0:**
+## Incompatible:

-- System Center 2012 Configuration Manager
+> Systems that are running the following server applications **should not run** Windows Management Framework 5.0 at this time: